|Electric Scooters in Paris, France|

 Shared electric scooters have proliferated in Paris during the past few years.
 Officially termed trottinettes electriques en libre-service, you'll also hear them called scouteurs in Franglais.
 (The official name is Engins de déplacement personnel motorisés (Personal Motorized Travel Devices), or EDPM, which incudes electric scooters and unicycles, hoverboards and all other small motorized travel devices.

 They're everywhere now, with up to 40,000 on the streets of Paris.
-They're a sensible addition to the city's ecologically-sensitive transportation system, allowing people to travel around Paris quickly and efficiently without using cars.
+They're a useful addition to the city's ecologically-sensitive transportation system, allowing people to travel around Paris quickly and efficiently without using cars.

 Riding Electric Scooters in Paris